 Substitutions for this Whole30 Potato Crust Quiche Recipe

-- Potatoes – Any potatoes will work in this recipe, but russet potatoes work best.
+Potatoes – Any potatoes will work in this recipe, but russet potatoes work best.
 Red potatoes and sweet potatoes will also work!
+You can also use frozen hash browns in this recipe.
+Just defrost them completely before making the recipe and be sure to squeeze as much excess liquid out of them as you can!

 Tips for making this potato crust quiche recipe: